vezit/solid-lamp/README.md

 # solid-lamp
 Appen hjælper dig med at få overblik over personer i en roman ved hjælp af kunstig intelligens.

-This repository now includes two example scripts.
+This repository now includes three example scripts.

 - `prototype.py` demonstrates a basic chat interface that answers questions about the text found up to a detected location in the book.
 - `retrieval_qa.py` builds a small Q&A tool that indexes the entire EPUB using OpenAI embeddings with FAISS for fast context retrieval.
+- `character_tracker.py` scans the book and asks OpenAI to list character names mentioned in each chunk, producing a simple overview of who appears.

 If `app-main/Kongetro.epub.zip` is present, the prototype can also detect the page number by searching the provided text snippet in the book.
 Otherwise it falls back to placeholder pages.